andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/01 - teams-app1/Readme.md

     > Note: The gulp serve process must be running in order to see the tab in the Microsoft Teams application.
 When the process is no longer needed, press **CTRL+C** to cancel the server.

-## Sideload app into Microsoft Teams
+## Upload app into Microsoft Teams

 1. In the Microsoft Teams application, select the **Create and join team** link.
 Then select the **Create team** button.